JiaqiTu/EE629-Internet-of-Things/README.md

 **Description:** In this project, I use a normal Raspberry Pi camera and stream the video to the Web page which implemented by a web server.

 **File location:** Flask uses the directory ```app.py``` located as the general directory.
-By default, static in the static directory, and templates in the templates directory.
+By default, static valuable is in the static directory, and template is in the templates directory.

                ├── camera_pi.py
                ├── app.py